Production halted at Samsung China supplier amid child labour probe

 "This factory has especially poor management," said Lai Zhenxiong, a worker in a bright pink uniform.
 "I hope we don't end up losing our jobs."

 The Seoul-based official for Shinyang Engineering, however, said its Chinese unit was under no pressure to pay back its debt.
-He said the unit had paid the $3.9 million (2.28 million pounds) it owed on July 1, and had a remaining debt of around $292,200 (171,000 pounds).
+He said the unit had paid the $3.9 million it owed on July 1, and had a remaining debt of around $292,200.

 PROBE UNDERWAY